varshinikumar-git/Pick-and-Place-Automation-using-Digital-Twin-Driven-Robotic-Coordination/README.md

 * 🔹 Digital twin-based simulation of robotic operations
 * 🔹 Virtual task coordination for pick-and-place workflows
-* 🔹 Motion analysis using frame-based and temporal techniques
 * 🔹 Visualization of robotic actions and system outputs
 * 🔹 Modular pipeline for easy experimentation and extension